maximecb/uvm/doc/vision.md

 I envision UVM as a platform that would remain very stable over time.
-It's designed to be small, and to expose only APIs that have a small surface area, so that the VM will be easy to maintain, easy to port, and have as few undefined behaviors as possible.
+It's designed to be small, and to expose only APIs that have a small surface area, so that the VM will be easy to maintain, easy to port to new platforms, and have as few undefined behaviors as possible.

 The APIs provided by UVM are in some ways very spartan.
-You can't link to external function calls using an FFI.
-You get a frame buffer, network sockets and a device to output audio samples and not much more than that.
+You can't link to external functions using an FFI.
+You get a frame buffer, keyboard and mouse input, network sockets and a device to output audio samples and not much more than that.
 Fundamentally though, what does software need to interface with users and with the outside world?
 It needs inputs and outputs.
 UVM tries to provide input and output APIs that are simple, will behave predictably and can be guaranteed to remain stable over time.
 The idea is that if you can program software using only those APIs, it should be relatively easy to keep your software running even 100 years from now.

-As UVM evolves, new APIs can be added, but, after it reaches 1.0 (which we are not at yet), we will keep the existing APIs essentially frozen.
-The hope is that this will free developers from much of the stress of modern development.
+As UVM evolves, new APIs will need be added, but, after it reaches 1.0 (which we are not at yet), we will keep the existing APIs essentially frozen.
+The hope is that this will free developers from much of the stress of modern software development.
 With UVM, you can be sure that the foundations your software is built on aren't going to constantly shift under your feet for seemingly no reason.